 - a.
-1st Offense---------Removed from 20% of total contests and considered a First Violation of the Drug Testing Policy.
+1st Offense------Removed from 10% of contests and considered a First Violation of the Drug Testing Policy.
 If student is already at Level 1 of the Drug Testing Policy, he/she would progress to Level 2.
 If the student is at Level 2, he/she would progress to Level 3. - b.
-2nd Offense------Dismissal from the team
+2nd Offense-----Removed from 20% of contests and considered a Second Violation of the Drug Testing Policy.
+If student is already at Level 2 of the Drug Testing Policy, he/she would progress to Level 3. - c.
+3rd Offense-----Removed from 50% of contests and considered a Third Violation of the Drug Testing Policy.

 VI.
-NARCOTICS, ALCOHOL, DRUGS, AND COUNTERFEIT CONTROLLED SUBSTANCES
+NARCOTICS, ALCOHOL, DRUGS, AND COUNTERFEIT CONTROLLED SUBSTANCES a.

-- 1. Possession of or use of alcohol and/or drugs - a.
 Any member of an athletic squad who receives a school suspension for possession of or use of alcohol and/or drugs or is found to be in possession of or using alcohol and/or drugs off school property by a member of the staff or administration may lose his/her eligibility.